markzhai/add-fitsSystemWindows/README.md

 Add fitsSystemWindows in one-step
 =================================

 [SystemBarTint](https://github.com/jgilfelt/SystemBarTint) is a magnificent project that can easily enable translucent mode of our apps.

 However, as my own experience on two old projects(started 3-4 years ago), add fitsSystemWindows is a hard-job, as we may have hundreds of thousands of layout files, some maybe useful, some are already outdated.

-To add the attribute manually made man crazy, so I created this project to make this process automatically.
+Add the attribute manually is meaningless and time-consuming, so I created this project to make this process automatically.

 Usage
 -----